dmente03/gss/readme.md

 - Modules are only named by its purpose.
 - Attributes of a module are named by either its purpose, appearance, behavior or dependence.
 They must be prefixed with a verb or a preposition.
 - Both modules and attributes are separated by a space in the HTML or `.` in the CSS or nested in SCSS/LESS.
-- A module can whether contain base styles (that are combined with its attributes, like `.button`) or not (in this case, by being just an remark of the current module file, e.g.: `.grid`).
+- A module can either contain base styles (that are combined with its attributes, like `.button`) or not (in this case, by being just an remark of the current module file, e.g.: `.grid`).
 - The modules are created _by demand_ of developers and designers (except the core modules).

 ## How it works